 |

 The eccentric control which varies the speed of the table travel was identical on both 7 and 8-inch versions.
-The handwheel in the background is non-original, but fitted by the previous owner to the manual stroke advance control to eliminate using the standard crank handle.
-This is a sensible and worthwhile modification to any shaper so equipped - it saves looking for the handle which, if accidentally left in place when the machine is started, is likely to fly off and deal you, or an onlooker, an uncomfortable if not fatal blow.
+The handwheel in the background is non-original, but fitted by the previous owner to the manual stroke advance control to eliminate having to use the standard crank handle.
+This is a sensible and worthwhile modification to any shaper so equipped - it saves looking for the handle which, if accidentally left in place when the machine is started, is likely to fly off and deal you or an onlooker a painful if not fatal blow.

 |